Skip to content

 Datastream ID: Your datastream must be configured to route data to Adobe Experience Platform.
 For detailed instructions on creating and configuring a datastream, see the Datastreams documentation .

-To enable data flow from your storefront to the Experience Platform Edge Network, you need to configure the Adobe Data Layer with your AEP credentials.
+To enable data flow from your storefront to the Experience Platform Edge Network, you need to add your AEP credentials to your storefront configuration.

 window.adobeDataLayer.push(